Šćepan Mali: Russian reaction

 Catherine herself was alarmed by the news.
-She immediately sent an order to the commanders of frontier towns along Russia's entire western border, reading: "it is possible that the pretender may send similar emissaries into Russia, and that perhaps he himself may be tempted to enter our borders".
-Border officials in Smolensk, Riga, Reval, Vyborg, Kiev and Novorossiysk were ordered to detain all suspicious travellers, particularly if these travellers were from Montenegro.
-The councillor of the Russian Embassy in Vienna, George Merk, was instructed to immediately travel to Montenegro via Venice, with a letter from Catherine to the nobles of Montenegro to prove that Peter III was dead.
+She immediately sent an order to the commanders of frontier towns along Russia's entire western border, reading: "It is possible that the pretender may send similar emissaries into Russia, and that perhaps he may be tempted to enter our borders".
+Border officials in Smolensk, Riga, Reval, Vyborg, Kiev and Novorossiysk were ordered to detain all suspicious travelers, particularly if these travelers were from Montenegro.
+The councilor of the Russian Embassy in Vienna, George Merk, was instructed to immediately travel to Montenegro via Venice, with a letter from Catherine to the nobles of Montenegro to prove that Peter III was dead.
 The letter also threatened that if Šćepan was not exposed and deposed, Russia would end its subsidies to Montenegro and perhaps invade and destroy the country.
-Merk left Vienna on 2 April 1768, but the Venetians refused to let him travel through their territory, fearing the ire of the Ottomans.
-After lengthy negotiations, Merk was allowed passage to Kotor but soon found that a Venetian blockade prevented him from crossing into Montenegro, and prevented the nobles of Montenegro from meeting him.
-He made an attempt to cross into Montenegro through the city of Ragusa, but Ragusa did not let him past the town gate and Merk gave up, returning to Vienna in early August.
+Merck left Vienna on 2 April 1768, but the Venetians refused to let him travel through their territory, fearing the ire of the Ottomans.
+After lengthy negotiations, Merck was allowed passage to Kotor but soon found that a Venetian blockade prevented him from crossing into Montenegro, and prevented the nobles of Montenegro from meeting him.
+He made an attempt to cross into Montenegro through the city of Ragusa, but Ragusa did not let him past the town gate and Merck gave up, returning to Vienna in early August.
 His failure made Catherine furious, and he was immediately dismissed from his position.

-Another attempt was made by sending Avakum Milakovic, one of Šćepan's own emissaries, whom the Russians had convinced of Šćepan's fraud, to the Montenegrins.
-Having learned of the fraud, Milakovic had agreed on his own accord to return to Montenegro and reveal the truth.
+Another attempt was made by sending Avakum Milakovic, one of Šćepan's emissaries, whom the Russians had convinced of Šćepan's fraud, to the Montenegrins.
+Having learned of the fraud, Milaković had agreed on his own accord to return to Montenegro and reveal the truth.
 Though the Russians asked him, Milakovic could not reveal Šćepan's true identity himself since he did not know it.
-Disguised as a Greek merchant, Milakovic left Vienna on 13 August 1768 but he too proved unable to get through the Venetian blockade and he learned that Montenegro was at war with the Ottoman Empire.
-Like Merk before him, Milakovic returned to Vienna unsuccessful.
+Disguised as a Greek merchant, Milaković left Vienna on 13 August 1768 but he too proved unable to get through the Venetian blockade and he learned that Montenegro was at war with the Ottoman Empire.
+Like Merck before him, Milaković returned to Vienna unsuccessful.